Plan your Arrangements in Four Easy Steps

 Work with a Dignity Memorial provider to review your Personal Planning Guide, understand your funding options, and put your plans on file.
 If you use our online planning tool, built-in real-time cost estimates let you know how much funding would be needed today, and an estimate of how much may be needed in the future, to fund your selections.

 It’s important to work with your Dignity Memorial provider to understand the laws and regulations that protect preneed funds in your state.
 When you fund your prearrangements with a Dignity Memorial provider, you can rest assured that your funds are safe and secure.

-No matter what your wishes are for your funeral and cemetery plans, recording them and sharing them with your loved ones will help ensure that your final arrangements will be what you want, while easing the burden on your family and friends.
+No matter what your wishes are for your funeral plans, recording them and sharing them with your loved ones will help ensure that your final arrangements will be what you want, while easing the burden on your family and friends.